cruentius/HwInfoLibrary/README.md

 # HwInfoLibrary

-C++ Library which can be used in a c# application to read HwInfo sensors and readings.
+C++ Library which can be used in a C# application to read HwInfo sensors and readings.

 https://www.hwinfo.com/